-In one study, the average Instagrammer was following 822 accounts.
+In one study (link no longer available) the average Instagrammer was following 822 accounts.
 If you read a recommendation about how often to post to Instagram, you’ll see things like “once or twice a day.”

 In the same post, you’ll probably see that it’s OK to tweet four or even 14 times a day.
 Twitter’s audience is far less engaged than the audience on Instagram, with an average of 0.027 percent user interactions with brands as a percentage of followers, versus 2.261 percent for Instagram.
 Instagram has 500 million active users now, while Twitter is around 313 million.